 Summer employment and internship opportunities are listed on SpartanTRAK.
-Opportunities are available in a wide variety of summer jobs and internships located in Michigan and across the U.S. Other sources for information about internships can be found at: www.csp.msu.edu, by visiting the Career Development Center, Suite 6 Student Services Building, or by attending the annual Summer Employment Fair.
+Opportunities are available in a wide variety of summer jobs and internships located in Michigan and across the U.S. Other sources for information about internships can be found at: www.csp.msu.edu or by attending the annual Summer Employment Fair.